-(This post was co-written with my wife Deb, who also leads huddles and coaches leaders, and is generally awesome.)
+(This post was co-written with my wife Deb, who also leads discipleship groups and coaches leaders, and is generally awesome.)

-The two essential questions we are asking others when we are leading them in huddle (a vehicle for discipling and training leaders) are:
+The two essential questions we are asking others when we are leading people in a discipleship group are:

 - What is God saying to you?